-- 4. Institutions shall calculate the potential future exposure referred to in paragraph 2 as follows: - (a) the potential future exposure of a netting set is the sum of the potential future exposure of all the transactions included in the netting set, as calculated in accordance with point (b); - (b) the potential future exposure of a single transaction is its notional amount multiplied by: - (i) the product of 0,5% multiplied by the residual maturity of the transaction for interest-rate contracts; - (ii) 4% for contracts concerning foreign-exchange rate contracts; - (iii) 18% for contracts concerning gold contracts;
+4. Institutions shall calculate the potential future exposure referred to in paragraph 2 as follows:

+(a) the potential future exposure of a netting set is the sum of the potential future exposure of all the transactions included in the netting set, as calculated in accordance with point (b);

+(b) the potential future exposure of a single transaction is its notional amount multiplied by:

+- the product of 0,5% and the residual maturity of the transaction expressed in years for derivative contracts concerning interest-rates - (ii) the product of 6% and the residual maturity of the transaction expressed in years for derivative contracts concerning credit instruments; - (iii) 4% for derivative contracts concerning foreign-exchange rates; - (iv) 18% for derivative contracts concerning commodities other than electricity and gold; - (v) 40% for derivative contracts concerning electricity; - (vi) 32% for derivative contracts concerning equities.

-- (c) the notional amount referred to in point (b) shall be determined in accordance with points (a) and (b) of Article 279b(1) and with Article 279b(2) and (3), as applicable; - (d) the potential future exposure of netting sets referred to in point (a) of paragraph 3 shall be multiplied by 0,42.
+(c) the notional amount referred to in point (b) of this paragraph shall be determined in accordance with points (b) and (c) of Article 279b(1) for the transactions referred to in points (iii) to (vi) of point (b) of this paragraph and with Article 279b(2) and (3) for all transactions, as applicable;

+(d) the potential future exposure of netting sets referred to in point (a) of paragraph 3 shall be multiplied by 0,42.

-For calculating the potential exposure of interest-rate contracts in accordance with point (b)(ii), an institution may choose to use the original maturity instead of the residual maturity of the contracts."
+For calculating the potential exposure of derivative contracts concerning interest-rates and credit instruments in accordance with points (i) and (ii) of point (b), an institution may choose to use the original maturity instead of the residual maturity of the contracts.".

-- (68) In Article 283, paragraph 4 is replaced by the following: - "4.
-For all OTC derivative transactions and for long settlement transactions for which an institution has not received permission under paragraph 1 to use the IMM, the institution shall use the methods set out in Section 3 or Section 5.
-Those methods may be used in combination on a permanent basis within a group." - (69) Article 298 is replaced by the following:
+"4.
+For all OTC derivative transactions and for long settlement transactions for which an institution has not received permission under paragraph 1 to use the IMM, the institution shall use the methods set out in Section 3.
+Those methods may be used in combination on a permanent basis within a group.".